tsilva/curriculum-vitae/README.md

 - **Dates:** Sep 2016 - Present
 - **Location:** Mountain View, CA · Remote

+At Tynker I wore many hats, acting mostly as a Lead Software Engineer, but also as a Project Manager, and sometimes as a Stakeholder, Client Communicator and Salesperson.
+I was responsible for developing and coordinating the development of several core features of the Tynker platform, such as the Block IDE, the Crystal Clash game, the Minecraft Editor, the Quizzer, the Collaborative Learning System, the Arcade Maker, the Live Classes, the Coaching System, the Lynker server, the Coding Cup, the Help Agent.
+I also developed a custom MongoDB ODM for a legacy, unstructured PHP codebase, and was granted a U.S. patent for the Collaborative Learning System.

+Along with my core software development tasks, I was also deeply involved with the DevOps tasks, regularly dealing with setting up, maintaing and upgrading the infrastructure required for the projects I developed as well as other legacy projects.

 ## [Ripe Productions](https://www.platforme.com/)

 - **Role:** Lead Software Engineer (Full-time)